Heather Egan Sussman Partner, Cybersécurité et confidentialité des données, Conformité & Règlementation

 Hannah also has broad civil and criminal litigation experience.
 She has worked on complex class action and commercial litigation matters, government enforcement actions and internal corporate investigations.
 She has represented clients facing liability under a variety of state and federal laws, including federal and state consumer protection statutes.

-Prior to entering private practice, Hannah served as a law clerk to the Honorable Lynne A. Battaglia of the Maryland Court of Appeals.
+Prior to entering private practice, Hannah served as a law clerk to the Honorable Lynne A. Battaglia of the Supreme Court of Maryland.